Velocidex/velociraptor-docs/content/docs/server_automation/_index.md

 weight: 60
 ---

-Velociraptor's uprecedented flexibility arises from the power of VQL.
+Velociraptor's unprecedented flexibility arises from the power of VQL.
 We have seen how VQL can be used to collect artifacts on the endpoint, but VQL can be used on the server too.